-Activity Evidence that supports this approach Challenge number(s) addressed And progress towards- March 23 Ensure vocabulary is taught explicitly and modelled in all lessons Ensure plentiful opportunities to support children's Oracy As an ongoing assessment of children's learning, key areas have been identified as priority following the national lockdowns, including language development and comprehension.
+Activity Evidence that supports this approach Challenge number(s) addressed Ensure vocabulary is taught explicitly and modelled in all lessons Ensure plentiful opportunities to support children's Oracy As an ongoing assessment of children's learning, key areas have been identified as priority following the national lockdowns, including language development and comprehension.
 This year, in addition to our existing early assessment and intervention programme in EYFS, we aim to improve these areas by concentrating on vocabulary in class for all year groups.
 Recent work on addressing educational disadvantage states that language is the key to accessing the curriculum, in participating in lessons, in developing background knowledge that binds learning together and in developing relationships with adults and peers.
 Unfortunately, the same recent work also found that there is a 27% language gap at age five between the lowest income quintile and the highest.
-From birth to 48 months, parents in professional families spoke 32 million more words to their children than parents in welfare families and this talk gap between the ages 0-3 year - not parent education, socioeconomic status, or race - explains the vocabulary and language gap at age 3 and the reading and math achievement gap aged 10.
-(The 1 - 5 & 7 Key vocabulary for themes is pre-taught and is also available for parents and children to see in the 'Knowledge Organisers' on the school's website.
+From birth to 48 months, parents in professional families spoke 32 million more words to their children than parents in welfare families and this talk gap between the ages 0-3 year - not parent education, socio- economic status, or race - explains the vocabulary and language gap at age 3 and the reading and math achievement gap aged 10.
+(The achievement gap in reading, edited 1 - 5 &amp; 7 Key vocabulary for themes is pre-taught and is also available for parents and children to see in the 'Knowledge Organisers' on the school's website.
 Key theme vocabulary is displayed in classrooms.
 Every classroom has a Magpie wall.
 All teacher's read a book at the end of the day to their children.
 These books are deliberately chosen so that they are challenging for the children and new vocabulary can be discussed.
 The first reading lesson each week is vocabulary focused.
-Children learn new vocabulary/ meanings which they then use to help them understand the comprehension they will receive in the achievement gap in reading, edited by Rosalind Horowitz and S. Jay Samuels, p.
-151.
+Children learn new vocabulary/ meanings which they then use to help them understand the comprehension they will receive in the last of their reading lessons.